JuliaDocs/Documenter.jl/docs/src/man/syntax.md

 using CSV
 using Latexify
 df = CSV.read("table.csv")
-mdtable(df,latex=false)
+mdtable(df, latex=false)
 ```
 ````

-Which will generate a markdown version of the CSV file table.csv and render it in the output format.
+which will generate a markdown version of the CSV file table.csv and render it in the output format.

 The final expression in an `@eval` block must be either `nothing` or a valid `Markdown.MD` object.
 Other objects will generate a warning and will be rendered in text form as a code block,